Stay up to date

 - Determine the extent of data exposure.
 This typically includes an audit of the data accessed, timelines with many comparisons against backup data, audit logs, analysis usually performed by third-party security companies.

 - You have a duty to inform those who were affected by this data breach.
 Not all data breaches need to be reported.
 GDPR Article 33 relates to the notification of a personal data breach to the authorities.
 The important aspect of GDPR data breach reporting time as per ICO is that it must be done within 72 hours of the breach.
 Those first 72 hours are critical.
 GDPR requires all agencies and companies to report to the appropriate authorising authority without undue delay, and this must be done within 72 hours.
+Further information around the eight principles of the Data Protection Act 2018 & GDPR is available here.
 ICO requires particular information during the time of breach notification.
 More information is available on how to report breaches here that discusses the following topics:

 - What is a breach of data protection?